edammer/GOparallel/README.md

 maxBarsPerOntology=5
             #Ontologies per ontology type, used for generating the PDF report; does not limit tabled output

-GMTdatabaseFile="c:/BaderLabGO/current.gmt"   #e.g. "Human_GO_AllPathways_with_GO_iea_June_01_2022_symbol.gmt"
+GMTdatabaseFile="c:/BaderLabGO/current.gmt"   # e.g. "Human_GO_AllPathways_with_GO_iea_June_01_2022_symbol.gmt"
-                                              # Current month release will be download if file does not exist.
+                                              # Current month release will be downloaded if file does not exist.
+					      # Specify a nonexistent file to always download the current database.
-            #drive:folder/to/filename of ontology database for the appropriate species (no conversion is performed)
+            #path/to/filename of ontology database for the appropriate species (no conversion is performed)
             #BaderLab website links to their current monthly update of ontologies for Human, Mouse, and Rat, minimally
             #http://download.baderlab.org/EM_Genesets/current_release/
             #For more information, see documentation:  http://baderlab.org/GeneSets